 hazardous waste management facilities for which a notice of intent to construct has been received by the state under 10 V.S.A. § 6606a.

-Reasonable provision has been made for siting of the public facilities listed in Subsection (A) and uses within specified zoning districts, as summarized in Table 7.1.
-Such facilities or uses must meet district requirements and may be subject to site plan review under Section 5.5 or conditional use review under Section 5.4.
-Associated conditions of approval shall not exceed allowed regulation, as specified in the Act and Subsection (A) above.

 In accordance with the Act [§4413(b)], public utility power generating plants and transmission facilities regulated by the Vermont Public Service Board (under 30 V.S.A. § 248) are specifically exempted from these regulations.